A Simple Measure of Robustness for External Validity under Covariate Shifts: Introduction

-This paper is also related to a larger strand of the econometric and statistics literature on robustness and sensitivity analysis originally spearheaded by \citet{tukey1960survey} and \citet{huber1965robust}.
-Recently, there are many other important but distinct robustness approaches: geared towards external validity \citep{meager2019understanding}, \citep{gechter2015generalizing}, robustness to dropping a percentage of the sample \citep{broderick2020automatic}, by looking at sub-populations \citep{jeong2020robust}, or with respect to unobservable distributions like in \citet{christensen2019counterfactual}, \citet{armstrong2021sensitivity}, \citet{bonhomme2018minimizing}, and \citet{antoine2020robust}.
-My contribution complements this tool-set by giving the policy-maker an explicit measure of robustness to shifts in the covariate distributions.
+This paper is also related to the econometric and statistics literature on robustness and sensitivity analysis developed since \citet{tukey1960survey} and \citet{huber1965robust}.
+Recently, there are many other important but distinct robustness approaches: geared towards external validity \citet{meager2019understanding}, \citet{gechter2015generalizing}, \citet{gechter2024generalizing}, robustness to dropping a percentage of the sample \citet{broderick2020automatic}, by looking at sub-populations \citet{jeong2020robust}, or with respect to unobservable distributions like in \citet{christensen2023counterfactual}, \citet{armstrong2021sensitivity}, \citet{bonhomme2018minimizing}, and \citet{antoine2020robust}, \citet{adjaho2022externally} in the context of optimal policy choice.
+My paper complements this tool-set by giving the policy-maker an explicit measure of robustness of a policy claim to shifts in the covariate distributions.
 There are two reasons to focus on observable characteristics.
-First, observable characteristics are readily available to the policy-maker and are likely to be of first-level importance when assessing the robustness of quasi-experimental findings.
-Second, the resulting robustness metric is identified through the quasi-experimental data, limiting the need for bounding or partial identification approaches.
+First, they are readily available to the policy-maker and are likely to be of first-order importance when assessing the robustness of (quasi)-experimental findings.
+Second, the resulting robustness metric is identified through the (quasi)-experimental data, limiting the need for bounding or partial identification approaches.

-The paper is organized as follows: Section \ref{section:Heterogeneity and Robustness} introduces the basic setting and the notion of robustness to changes in the covariate distribution.
-Section \ref{section:Estimation and Asymptotic Results} presents the main estimator and its asymptotic properties using the de-biased GMM theory recently developed in \citet{chernozhukov2020locally}.
-Section \ref{section:Empirical Application} applies the proposed robustness metric to the Oregon health insurance experiment and reports empirical findings.
-Section \ref{section:Conclusion} briefly concludes.
-In the Appendix, I provide all the proofs and discuss multiple extensions. \end{section}
+The paper is organized as follows: Section \ref{section:Heterogeneity and Robustness} introduces the setup and defines the robustness metric.
+Section \ref{section:Estimation and Asymptotic Results} presents the estimator and its asymptotic properties.
+Section \ref{section:Empirical Application} applies the approach to the findings from the Oregon health insurance experiment and provides interpretations for the robustness measure.
+Section \ref{section:Conclusion} concludes.
+The main proofs are in the Appendix.
+Additional results and proofs of the lemmas are available in \citet{spini_robustness}.
+Throughout, all results apply to both experimental and quasi-experimental settings.
+I use ``experiment'' to refer to both interchangeably.